thin-edge/thin-edge.io-specs/src/alarms/alarm-handling.md

 }
 ```

+NOTE: The sub-topic `childs` can not be used as type-string, since it is reseved for child-device addressing (see below).

 **Adressing Child-Devices:**
-To address alarms to a child-device the sub-topic `childs` followed by the "child-device id" have to be used as below:
+To address an alarm to a child-device the sub-topic `childs` followed by the child's device id has to be used as below:
 ```
 Child-Device Topics:   tedge/alarms/childs/<child-device id>/<severity-string>/<type-string>
 ```

-NOTE: The "device-id" indicates whether it is an alarm of the thin-edge device it-self (root-device) or a child-device.
-Use "root" for the thin-edge device or the child-device id for the according child-device.

 Benefit to have "severity" and "type-string" as topics:
 Device-Site reactions to alarm could be easier relized.<br/>